 People have fourteen days to claim their prize.
 Prizes may be substituted for cash at the promoter’s discretion.
 There is no information on how you receive your prize and/or how long it takes to get it.
 Oh – hang on.
 In their Instant win games, you only have seven days to collect your prize.

 PrizeReactor Feedback and Complaints

 There were a bunch of complaints on some sites, blogging about problems people had when clicking they won and then being asked for money.
-Funny, there weren’t a lot of complaints on receiving spam and other info, but then again, they do give you the choice to tick the box if you want to receive things.
+Funny, there weren’t a lot of complaints about receiving spam and other info, but then again, they do give you the choice to tick the box if you want to receive things.
 There is also a page you can go to, to unsubscribe which is nice to see.
-The only thing is, in their terms and conditions they say “you consent to us sending you occasional special offers & promotions- from us, WRM Media, our sponsors and specially selected third parties, via email, telephone, SMS and postal.”
+The only thing is, in their terms and conditions they say “you consent to us sending you occasional special offers & promotions- from us, WRM Media, our sponsors, and specially selected third parties, via email, telephone, SMS, and postal.”
 So I guess you are going to receive things.

 Free Prize Games